BSc Chemical Physics

 College: Science and Engineering

-Its range and compass are broad, from the fundamental physics of individual atoms and molecules through to soft and hard condensed matter physics, dealing with a spectrum of matter from the molecules of life through to the latest technological materials.
+Its range and compass are broad.
+From the fundamental physics of individual atoms and molecules to soft and hard condensed matter physics.
+From dealing with a spectrum of matter from the molecules of life to the latest technological materials.

 This degree programme is accredited by both the Royal Society of Chemistry and the Institute of Physics.

 The BSc (Hons) Chemical Physics degree programme covers topics in all branches of the discipline, from the fundamentals to the most advanced understanding and application.